pabloblancog/pabloblancog.github.io/_posts/2020-8-30-coding-interview.md

 - **Don't feel overwhelmed about large descriptions**

-Read them step by step, writing down the requirements of the problem.
+Read them step by step writing down the requirements of the problem.

 - **Understand every aspect of the problem**
 Identify the average cases, but also the edge ones.